Johncarl-Nabepero/Training/Hands_On_With_Docker_Compose_From_A_Docker_Captain/Section_insights/Section4_Installing_Docker.md

 - For installing docker make sure that your machine have compatible hardware.

-- Need to meet all of the requirements
+- Need to meet all of the requirements.

 **Click this if you want to install an docker in your windows desktop**